 We are God’s children.
 Perhaps we were ill-raised.
 But what a great parent we have to usher us into an improved adulthood in faith!

 When Circle of Hope first got going, it was devoted to loving the “next generation” and providing them a safe place to connect with Jesus.
 That is still the central focus of our mission.
-And the central population of unbelievers are still 19-30 year olds.
+And the central population of unbelievers are still 19-35 year olds.
 We’ve done a good job.
-And many of you reading this are those very people.
+And many of you reading this are those very people for whom Jesus had us looking.
 Thanks for coming by.

 I, for one, love children, and I often spend significant portions of my week down on various floors with them.
 I am a fan of children.
 It is one of my great joys to have the opportunity to bless that portion of the next generation.
 I am also a big fan of parents who stay close to the mission field in the megalopolis rather than retreating to safer-seeming enclaves.